 All contracts are non-transferable and non-assignable.
 You are purchasing the date, time, and services included as stated within your contract for the purpose as stated.

 Late payments: Payments are a convenience for you.
 If you miss any scheduled payment by more than 3 days, a late charge of $25 will be assessed per day (up to 7 days) until the payment is made.
 Payment and late changes may be made within 10 days of the due date to continue agreement as written.

 Your date will be considered canceled and forfeited if you do not make your payment within the 10 days following the payment due.
 Wedding dates that are forfeited can be reinstated with payment in full of the balance of the contract, plus late charges within 30 days of the missed payment.
+To reinstate your wedding after 10 days late, payment must be made by cash or check.
 If payment of the contract is not paid in full within 30 days of the missed payment, your contract will be nullified and will not be reinstated.

 Military Postponements Only: Should you or your fiancee be called to duty by the military and be unable to attend your wedding as planned, you can postpone services with no loss of value if we are notified 60 days or more before your originally planned date.
 A new contract must be signed and payments continued to postpone the date.
 The wedding must be planned on the first available date (Saturday dates on the first available Saturday; Sunday dates on the first available Sunday) after the planned return from deployment that works for both the couple and the 1812 Hitching Post not to exceed one year from the date of postponement.
 Dates cannot be postponed more than once.